 Setting up as a sole trader may be one of the easiest ways to start a business, however if your business starts to struggle then the financial repercussions can be much more serious for a sole trader than for a director of a limited company.

 As a sole trader you can be held personally liable for any debts that your company incurs, so it is especially important to ensure that you keep on top of your finances, and if your business does hit a rough patch to deal with it as soon as possible.
 Whether your business is struggling financially or has become officially insolvent, there are a number of options that may be open to you.

 However knowing what you can do, and then how to do it can seem incredibly complex, so we would always recommend getting professional advice from a business turnaround and insolvency expert, such as those at Real Business Rescue.
 With nearly 30 years’ experience of helping struggling businesses, our experts will take the time to fully assess and understand your option before talking you through the options that are open to you.
 Contact us now for a free same day meeting.
-Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 If your debts are relatively low and you believe, and more importantly can prove, that you are only experiencing temporary financial difficulties then you may be able to contact your creditors directly and arrange to amend the terms of your repayment.
 For example you could arrange a payment break or to make lower payments over a longer period of time.
 However remember that doing this could result in higher interest amounts.